 Discussion and final remarks.
-The deformation of an isotropic elastic half-space is calculated in this paper for a point tensorial force concentrated at an inner point.
-The tensorial force may correspond to the "double-couple" representation of the forces generated by localized seismic sources and governed by the tensor of the seismic moment.
-Explicit results are given for the surface deformation.
-This problem may be viewed as being in the same class of static problems of elastic equilibrium of the half-space under the action of concentrated loads known as Mindlin, Melan, Boussinesq, Cerruti or Flamant problems.
-The problem is solved by a special method which implies the generalized Poisson equation and the use of in-plane Fourier transforms (i.e.,Fourier transforms with respect to the coordinates parallel with the surface).
+The deformation of an isotropic elastic half-space is calculated in this paper for a point force of arbitrary orientation and structure concentrated either at an inner point or on the surface.
+This is a generalization of the well-known Mindlin and Boussinesq-Cerruti problems.
+The results are used to get the deformation produced in the half-space by a tensorial force localized beneath the surface, which may arise from seismic sources.
+For Mindlin problem and the tensorial force explicit results are given for surface deformation.
+The problem is solved by a special method which implies the generalized Poisson equation and the use of in-plane Fourier transforms (i.e., Fourier transforms with respect to the coordinates parallel with the surface).
 The starting point is the decomposition of the displacement by means of the Helmholtz potentials and the use of a simplified version of the Grodskii-Neuber-Papkovitch procedure.
-By this approach, we obtain also the solution of the generalized Mindlin and Boussinesq-Cerruti problems for point forces of arbitrary structure and orientation, acting beneath and, respectively, on the surface of the halfspace.
 The method used here is particularly convenient for accounting for the boundary conditions.
 For inhomogeneous boundary conditions, the (volume) force is absent in the generalized Poisson equation, which includes only the values of the functions and their normal derivatives at the surface as "force" terms, but the external loads appear in the boundary conditions.
 In Fourier transforms, the boundary conditions generate a system of algebraic equations which can be solved for the values of the functions at the surface, thus providing a completely determined solution.
 The method can be extended to other geometries, or other similar problems (like a thick plate, for instance).
 The solution to the problems regarding forces concentrated along infinite lines (Melan and Flamant problems) can be obtained immediately by a direct integration of the solutions of the corresponding point forces.

-Finally we comment upon another starting point for the general solution of equilibrium of the isotropic elastic half-space.
-In (4) we introduce the notation such that (4) becomes
+Finally we comment upon another starting point to the general solution of equilibrium of the isotropic elastic half-space.
+In (2) we introduce the notation such that (2) becomes